kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 ### Node.js
 We provide official Node.js language binding.
 With Node.js API, developer can leverage Kùzu analytical capbility in their Node.js projects.
 We will soon follow this blog post with one (or a few) blog posts on developing some applications with Node.js.

+## Node Table Loading Improvements
+We've started to improve our data ingestion performance.
+In this release, we introduce improvements over node table loading, which can speed up the loading of ldbc-100 comment and post from 890.3s (last release) to 108.5s, and 304.3s (last release) to 32.3s, respectively, on a Macbook laptop with the configuration of xxx (TODO: Ziyi).

+Improvements on rel table loading will come soon after this release.
+Please stay tuned!